ParaState/SafeStakeOperator/safestake-running-an-operator-node-on-going.md

 `Light Mode`

-Light mode contains only the Operator Node service, the following list of programs/soft on a host:
+Light mode contains only the OperatorNode service, the following list of programs/soft on a host:
 * OperatorNode Service